Caroline of Ansbach

 died at Hammersmith in London in 1821 shortly after her husband's

-IV.
+Coronation as George IV.
 She was buried in Brunswick.
-She had married her cousin the
+She had married

-Prince of Wales in 1795, but after the birth of Princess Charlotte
+her cousin the Prince of Wales in 1795, but after the birth of Princess

-Priory, Stanmore (then in Middlesex).
-She was queen to William
+Stanmore (then in Middlesex).
+She was Queen to William IV from 1830

 George's Chapel at Windsor Castle.